iondbproject/iondb/README.md

 in the repository root to setup necessary pre-commit hooks for formatting.

+If you move the directory of your repository to a different path, make sure you re-run this command!

 #Usage Guide

 These inclusions are necessary for any IonDB usage: